justinmk/justinmk.github.io/content/post/2019-11-05-vimconf-keynote.md

 ---
-title: "VimConf 2019"
-layout: post
+author: Justin M. Keyes
-date: 2019-11-05
+date: "2019-11-05T00:00:00Z"
-description: "Keynote presentation on Neovim and the state of text editing technology"
+description: Keynote presentation on Neovim and the state of text editing technology
 published: true
-author: Justin M. Keyes
+title: VimConf 2019
 ---

 I [presented a keynote](https://youtu.be/Bt-vmPC_-Ho?t=23) at